-The average adjustable rate mortgage (ARM) rate on a 5/1 ARM was 3.32% in January, 2017.
-This is up slightly from a year earlier when the rate was 3.28%.
+The average adjustable rate mortgage (ARM) rate on a 5/1 ARM averaged 3.99% in July 2019.
+This is down slightly from a year earlier when the rate was 4.12%.

 The chart above shows the average interest rate for the first five years after origination on a 5/1 ARM, the most popular type of ARM for homebuyers.
 After the initial five-year period, the ARM rate is adjusted annually based on an index figure.